 For the intimate area:

-• Postpartum pads (and waterproof panty liners for later use)
+- Maternity pads (and waterproof panty liners for later)

-• Pelvic floor training aids (during pregnancy and after the postpartum period only in consultation with the midwife and/or doctor!)
+- Pelvic Floor Trainers (during pregnancy and only after the postpartum period in consultation with the midwife and/or doctor!)

-• Healthy snacks for you (nut, muesli, fruit, energy bars), because here's the reality: Your baby has already had three breastfeeding sessions and you haven't had a single bite yet.
+- Healthy snacks for you (nut, muesli, fruit, power bars), because here's the reality: Your baby has already had 3 breastfeeding meals and you haven't had a single bite yet.

-• Apps for documentation (whether it's for documenting the breast side and breastfeeding times or for information on your baby's development – apps are definitely helpful and entertaining)
+- Apps for documentation (whether it's for documenting breast side and feeding times or for information on your baby's development - apps are definitely helpful and entertaining)

 Night light and clock